DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data.md

 ---
-title: Providing Data
+title: Provide Data
 author: Natalia Kazakova
 legacyId: 15761
 ---
-# Providing Data
+# Provide Data
 The topics in this section describe how to provide data to be visualized in the dashboard.

 This section contains the following topics.